IsaacSchemm/Crowmask/README.md

 Timed functions:

-- [ ] `GalleryUpdate`: Check the associated Weasyl account for new posts since the last `GalleryUpdate` and attempt cache refresh for each, then process instance outboxes (every hour)
+- [ ] `GalleryUpdate`: Check the associated Weasyl account for new posts since the last `GalleryUpdate` and attempt cache refresh for each, then add and process outbound activities (every hour)
+- [ ] `OutboundActivityCleanup`: Remove outbound activities that were successfully sent more than a week ago (every hour)

 Other functions:

+- [ ] Add Outbound Activities
+    * Group followers by inbox
+    * For each inbox, add the appropriate activity
-- [ ] Process Instance Outboxes
+- [ ] Process Outbound Activities
-    * For each instance outbox:
+    * For each activity:
-        * Send each pending `Create`, `Update`, or `Delete` (in order) to the instance
+        * Send the activity to the inbox
         * Mark as sent (no longer pending)
-    * If a send fails, skip that instance and move to the next
+    * If a send fails, skip it and all other activities with the same inbox
 - [ ] Cache Refresh
     * If the post is cached:
         * If the post is at least 24 hours old and the cache is less than an hour old, keep it